 RNA samples are briefly heated to resolve secondary structures and promote efficient hybridization.
-For information on appropriate amounts of total RNA input see Appendix B, p.16.

-6 Dilute up to 5 μg of total RNA to a volume of 10 μl with RNase-free water.
+- Dilute up to 5 μg of total RNA to a volume of 10 μl with RNase-free water.
+REMARK: For CORALL library prep the recommended total RNA input is 1 ng -1 μg (see Appendix B, p.16.). - Denature RNA samples using a thermocycler at 60 °C for 1 minute and then hold at 25 °C.

-Denature RNA samples using a thermocycler at 60 °C for 1 minute and then hold at 25 °C. ATTENTION: Do not cool samples excessively or place denatured RNA on ice.
-If no thermomixer is available, incubate in a thermocycler (with vortex & spin down) every 10 minutes.
+ATTENTION: Proceed directly to step 8.
+Do not cool samples excessively or place denatured RNA on ice.